From installation to task scheduler - step by step instruction

 Select I agree to the license terms and conditions option, click Install button.

-Click Yes button to agree to install the application (if User Account Control window will show up).
+Click Yes to agree to install the application (if the User Account Control window appears).

 Licensing